A survey of the homology cobordism group: A Promenade around Smooth Manifolds

 \subsection{The Aberrant: \texorpdfstring{$\TZ$}{T3Z}}

 The isomorphism of Gonz\'{a}lez-Acu\~{n}a cannot be valid for the last case $n=3$ due to the famous invariant of Rokhlin \cite{R52}.
-There is a surjective group homomorphism from the $3$-dimensional homology cobordism group (the homology cobordism group for short) to the cyclic group of order two where $W$ is any connected $4$-manifold with a $\Z_2$-valued even intersection form,\footnote{For the other reformulations of the Rokhlin invariant $\mu$ in terms of the characterization of a $4$-manifold, see the recent ICM 2022 paper of Finashin, Kharlamov, and Viro \cite{FKV20}.} $\partial W = Y$, and $\sigma(W)$ denotes the signature of $W$.
+There is a surjective group homomorphism from the $3$-dimensional homology cobordism group (the homology cobordism group for short) to the cyclic group of order two where $W$ is any $4$-manifold with a $\Z_2$-valued even intersection form,\footnote{For the other reformulations of the Rokhlin invariant $\mu$ in terms of the characterization of a $4$-manifold, see the recent ICM 2022 paper of Finashin, Kharlamov, and Viro \cite{FKV20}.} $\partial W = Y$, and $\sigma(W)$ denotes the signature of $W$.

 The homology cobordism invariance of the Rokhlin invariant $\mu$ was first observed in \cite[Section~I.5]{GA70}.
 See also \cite[Section~2]{G70} and \cite[Section~3.8]{FK20}.
-Since the Poincar\'e homology sphere $\Sigma(2,3,5)$ uniquely bounds the negative-definite plumbing $-E_8$ of signature $-8$, we have $\mu(\Sigma(2,3,5)) = 1$.
+Since the Poincar\'e homology sphere $\Sigma(2,3,5)$ (see Section~\ref{appendix} for its several descriptions) uniquely bounds the negative-definite plumbing $-E_8$ of signature $-8$, we have $\mu(\Sigma(2,3,5)) = 1$.
 Therefore, it is not homology cobordant to $S^3$, and we conclude:

 \begin{introthm}[\cite{R52}; Section~I.5, \cite{GA70}] The group $\TZ$ is non-trivial.\footnote{Note that the homology cobordism group also appeared with notations $\Theta_3^H$ or $\mathscr{H}^3$ in the literature of the 1970-80s.} \end{introthm}